Jo-a-n/Jo-a-n.github.io/_pages/about.md

 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
-display_categories: [selected projects]
+display_categories: [some projects]
 ---

-***Some things about me:***

 I believe in the uniqueness of human experience and its right to be respected and expressed.
 People are almost always multitasking, trying to balance thoughts, acts, emotions and interactions.
 A good tech application for me, is the one that bridges and eases those complexities.

 I graduated as an Architect from the Polytechnic School of Athens (NTUA).
 Working as an architect, I explored my interest in interactions and the ways in which different complex user needs, can be facilitated in one environment.
-The focus on user needs and experiences and the importance of teamwork, have been great attributes later on to my practice as a designer of virtual environments.
+The focus on user needs and experiences and the importance of teamwork, have been great attributes later on to my practice as a designer of virtual environments.Currently, I design as part of a web development team.

-Currently, I design as part of a web development team.
-By proposing designs that align with business goals and provide purposeful user experiences, I aim to bridge the gap between user needs and business objectives, delivering purposeful products.

 <!-- to do -->
 {% if true %}